ModMaster9999/Pokemon-Battle-Engine-CLI-Edition-WindowsEdition/README.txt

 V1.3:
 * Cynthia easter egg added.
 Triggers if you win 4 times in a row.

+How to play?
+* Only use text during the first 4 options - Attack Items Pokemon Run
+* For all lists/numbers provided.
+Only use numbers and not text.
+Eg: at the Pokemon selection phase, please use numbers and not the name of the pokemon.
+Same for move selection.
+* Whenever prompted to answer in yes or no, please only use Yes or No.
+* Any other input during such prompts may lead to you discovering some *easter eggs* which no one wants to see.

 PLEASE ONLY RUN gameV1.3.exe, and none of the other files.
 Please follow all the instructions within the game, enjoy!